-The statistics of small business survival remain abysmal with only one in three making it past a 10-year mark (Forbes).
-One of the most critical elements of success that will allow your company to be ‘the one’ is a constant improvement.
-Luckily, today you can use a few useful tools to understand which parts of your business need improvement first.
-These range from analytical tools, like 5 Whys to solutions that gather and process essential data, like customer surveys.
+The statistics of small business survival still need improvement, with only one in three making it past the 10-year mark (Forbes).
+Constant improvement is one of the most critical elements of success that will allow your company to be ‘the one.’
+Luckily, you can use a few useful tools to understand which parts of your business need improvement first.
+These range from analytical tools, like 5 Whys, to solutions that gather and process essential data, like customer surveys.

 4 Tools to Help You with Business Improvements